jaeksoft/opensearchserver/src/doc/en/documentation/client%20libraries/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Using%20autocompletion.md

-Autocompletion uses a combination of Javascript / AJAX and PHP.
+The autocompletion function uses a combination of Javascript / AJAX and PHP.

-A Javascript script must call a PHP script each time there is a change in the search input.
-This can for example be done by using jQuery UI autocomplete feature, with the `remote datasource` option: http://jqueryui.com/autocomplete/#remote.
+A Javascript script must call a PHP script every time there is a change in the search input.
+One possible way to do this is using jQuery's UI autocomplete feature, with the `remote datasource` option activated.
+More information about this option can be found at http://jqueryui.com/autocomplete/#remote.

-PHP script is responsible for calling OpenSearchServer to get some search suggestion and return them to Javascript script, encoded in JSON for instance.
+The role of said PHP script is to call OpenSearchServer to get search suggestions, and return them to the Javascript script.
+In a typical use case these would be encoded in JSON.

-PHP script could look like this one:
+Here is an example of such a PHP script:

 ```php
 require_once(dirname(__FILE__).'/oss_api.class.php');